Boating Infrastructure Grant (BIG) Program

 Division of Boating and Waterways (DBW) is now accepting applications for U.S. Fish and Wildlife, BIG Tier I and Tier II grants.
 DBW is the designated State entity for administering these programs.
 Funding is through the Wildlife and Sport Fish Restoration Program.

-These Federal grants are for boating infrastructure improvements that service transient recreational vessels of least 26 feet in length.
+These federal grants are for boating infrastructure improvements that service transient recreational vessels that are at least 26 feet in length.
 Transient vessels are those “passing through” staying 15-days or less.

 Projects completed using BIG funds must provide public access and may be publically or privately owned.